zahur76/dj-rest_auth/README.md

     SITE_ID = 1
 ```

-* must include allauth in main app urls to make use of allauth templates
+* allauth is included in main app urls ``` path("accounts/", include("allauth.urls")), ``` to make use of allauth templates

-* dj-rest-auth registration email confirmation urls must be redirected to allauth url.
+* dj-rest-auth registration email confirmation urls must be overwrite to make use of allauth's email confirmation.

 2. update urls in main app to include dj-rest-frameworj urls.

 ``` path('dj-rest-auth/', include('dj_rest_auth.urls')), ```
 ``` path('dj-rest-auth/registration/', include('dj_rest_auth.registration.urls')) ```

-At this stage we are using dj-rest-framework default athentification system which returns a token when hitting the login endpoint.
+At this stage we are using dj-rest-framework default athentification system which returns a token when using the login endpoint.

 ## JWT Authentication